+A free Leader's Guide is available to assist with running a group study.
 This Study is also available as an online pdf and in that document the internet links are active.
-You can download it at: www.abmission.org/voice
+You can download both of these at: www.abmission.org/voice